CocoaDebug/CocoaDebug/README.md

 github "DotzuX/DotzuX"
 ```

-> WARNING: It is not recommended to submit `.ipa` to AppStore which has been linked with the `DotzuX.framework`.
+> WARNING: Don't submit `.ipa` to AppStore which has been linked with the `DotzuX.framework`.
 This [Integration Guide](https://github.com/DotzuX/DotzuX/wiki/Integration-Guide) outline a way to use build configurations to isolate linking the framework to `Debug` builds only.

 ## Usage